Class 11 English Snapshots Chapter 6 The Ghat of the Only World

 2. How do Shahid and the writer react to the knowledge that Shahid is going to die?

 3. Look up the dictionary for the meaning of the word ‘diaspora’.
-What do you understand about the Indian diaspora from this piece?
+What do you understand of the Indian diaspora from this piece?

 Leave a Comment